Sense of Balance

 To review, the first piece of advice is not to focus too much on our own needs.
 Instead, make some effort to focus on those around us and on our relationships with those in our lives.
-We need to be very careful about the tendency to concentrate only on “me.”
+We become careful about the tendency to concentrate only on “me.”
 The second point is to aim for a balance between worldly activities and Dharma practice.
 Please don’t forget the Dharma completely because we get so busy.

 Every day, we can take some time to check ourselves.
-We must stop and ask ourselves these questions:
+We stop our busy activities and ask ourselves these questions:

-- How am I caring for and paying attention to the others in my life?
+- How am I caring for and paying attention to others in my life?